All 4 sample page(s) are viewable on-line.

 End of Lesson - Thanks, Hope You Enjoyed It!

-Related Lessons for Exploring Major Triads on Ukulele Using a I IV I V Progression - C Major at this time.
+Related Lessons for Exploring Major Triads on Ukulele Using a I IV I V Progression - C Major.

 The primary chords for any major key are the I, IV and V chords of its corresponding major scale.
-For C Major the primary chords are: C,** F**, G, and G7.
+For C Major, the primary chords are: C, F, G, and G7.
+From the primary and secondary chords of a major key, countless songs and chords progressions can be played.

 Learn the recognize the key signature for C Major and A Minor.
 Learn their corresponding Major and Natural Minor scales with basic ukulele chords for each scale.
 Sometimes called the learning key, the key of C Major is one of the easiest keys to memorize and begin using.